k-obukhov/SemanticLanguageServer/README.md

 Based on https://code.visualstudio.com/docs/extensions/example-language-server.

+## Versions
+- 1.0.2 — Fix Project Creator

 ## Functionality

 This Language Server works for Semantic Language (.sl) file.
 It has the following language features:

 - Diagnostics regenerated on each file change or configuration change
-- Command `SL: Init Project` for project initialization of workspace folder
+- Command `SL: Create Project` for project initialization of workspace folder

 It also includes an End-to-End test.